kimsadoh/CSC2515_Final_Project_P2/README.md

 Heads Up: train.json is not included above as it was bigger than the file size limit for GitHub.

-The notebook parallel_baseline_Mod1.ipynb has all the code that was used to generate our results.
+The notebook final_mod.ipynb has all the code that was used to generate our results.